nazariosoftwarellc/nazariosoftwarellc.github.io/src/posts/replies-for-hacker-news-privacy-policy.md

-## Replies for Hacker News privacy policy
+## Replies for Hacker News Privacy Policy

 An email address is required to purchase Replies for Hacker News. **Your email address will not be shared or messaged**.
 It is used only to identify your purchase if you need to restore it at some point in the future.